Home > Analyses > Financial Services > KKR & Co. Inc.

 - expansion in emerging markets

-- growing impact investing demand
+- growth in impact investing

 Threats

-- high market volatility
+- high beta indicating volatility

 - intense competition in asset management